greenelab/meta-review/manuscript.md

 We annotated the author list to indicate that author order was partly randomized and emphasize that the order did not indicate one author contributed more than another from the same category.

 ## Discussion

+### Collaborative review manuscripts

+Open scholarly writing has particular benefits for review articles, which present the state of the art in a scientific field [@Rhm4AK0j].
+Literature reviews are typically written in private by an invited team of colleagues.
+In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- can maximize a review's value.
+Open drafting of reviews is especially helpful for capturing state-of-the-art knowledge about rapidly advancing research topics at the intersection of existing disciplines where contributors bring diverse opinions and expertise.

+Writing review articles in a public forum allows review authors to engage with the original researchers to clarify their methods and results and present them accurately, as exemplified [here](https://github.com/greenelab/deep-review/issues/213).
+Additionally, discussing manuscripts in the open generates valuable pre-publication peer review of preprints [@pqBLIXzp] or post-publication peer review [@LfJGtB83; @jYs2OUFW; @HflJ6Hy5].
+Because incentives to provide public peer review of existing literature [@uw5bep8P] are lacking, open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.

 ### Additional collaborative writing projects